ARCHITECTING TRUST / AI SECURITY

 How Enterprises Should Architect AI Around Unstructured Content

-Enterprises dealing with unstructured content such as documents, PDFs, policies, tickets, emails, contracts, knowledge articles, chat logs, and meeting notes should avoid sending everything directly into a model without control.
-Instead, they should architect AI around content classification, retrieval controls, data minimisation, access-aware indexing, and clear rules for which sources are authoritative.
+Enterprises dealing with documents, policies, tickets, emails, contracts, knowledge articles, chat logs and meeting notes should avoid sending everything directly into a model without control.
+Architect AI around content classification, retrieval controls, data minimisation, access-aware indexing, and clear rules for which sources are authoritative.

 Secure enterprise AI for unstructured content should include: